L'Ormindo: A rare outing for Cavalli's baroque opera

 L’Ormindo itself results from Cavalli’s fruitful, lengthy collaboration with librettist Giovanni Faustini, whose strong stock characters made for entertaining plots.
 Unperformed in the UK for 50 years and rarely staged internationally, the opera is nonetheless a gem, written by a composer who in his lifetime enjoyed success throughout Europe.
 Raymond Leppard, who arranged the work for its first revival in 1967, laments in his book Raymond Leppard on Music that ‘of his [Cavalli's] many operas…virtually nothing is ever seen or heard’.
 All the better, then, that L’Ormindo will return in such style.

-L’Ormindo runs from 25 March-12 April 2014 at the Sam Wanamaker Theatre at Shakespeare’s Globe.
-Tickets are sold out.
+L’Ormindo runs from 25 March-12 April 2014 at the Sam Wanamaker Playhouse at Shakespeare’s Globe.
+Tickets are still available.

 The production is staged with generous philanthropic support from Sir Simon and Lady Robertson.